graeter-group/sith/doc/tutorials/stretching/tutorial_stretching.rst

 Now everything is ready for the actual analysis!

-Load the force data and compute the energy distribution with `sith`:
+Load the force data and compute the energy distribution with :code:`sith`:

 .. code-block:: python